OpenMandrivaSoftware/os-image-builder/README.md

 `kernel-patches` directory.
 To pull those in, symlink them into your device `kernel-patches` directory.
 Add board specific kernel patches directly as files in the device `kernel-patches` directory.
+Patches are applied in shell order - if you need to make sure B is applied before A, try renaming the files to e.g. 00-B.patch and 01-A.patch.

 Please submit any additional boards you're adding to the OpenMandriva project.